volodymyrhudyma/blog/content/blog/return-multiple-elements-from-render-in-react.md

 ## Summary

-There are two ways of skipping adding an extra parent element to your DOM tree when you want to return multiple elements from a single component: you can either return an array or use Fragment.
+There are two ways to skip adding an extra parent element to your DOM tree if you want to return multiple elements from a single component: You can either return an array or use Fragment.

-These two approaches have minor differences, but there are really no benefits in using one over another, they both do their work perfectly fine, and choosing an appropriate one is a matter of preference.
+These two approaches have minor differences, but there are really no advantages to using one over the other, both do their work perfectly fine, and choosing an appropriate one is a matter of preference.

-Make sure to try both of them.
+Be sure to try them both.